travancoredcabs/tdcabs.github.io/privacy.md

 Usage Information: We may collect data on how you interact with the App, including the pages you visit, the features you use, and the actions you take within the App.

-Payment Information: If you make payments through the App, we may collect payment information, including your credit card details or other payment methods.

 ### 3. How We Use Your Information

 We use the information we collect for the following purposes: